mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 Running ``./docs/make-snapshot-html.py samples.8Bms_16Bsen5x_tuples.bin``
-will create a self-contained ``snapshot.html`` file in the current dir, with all data and scripts needed for visualization embedded in it.
+will create a self-contained ``snapshot.html`` file in the current dir, with all data and scripts needed for its visualization embedded in it.

 Opening such html in any browser (via double-click, File-Open, ``python -m http.server``, or dropping it into http-accessible dir somewhere)